OmegaTools/HSL/Documentation/Conversions.md

 ## RGB ( A )

-All channels are numbers in the range of  `0 - 255`
+All channels are integers in the range of  `0 - 255`

 <br>